 Again, the D-D-O Zone standards for materials are applicable to buildings designed in historical architectural modes such as Colonial Revival, where the specific installation of traditional materials makes aesthetic and engineering sense.
 This is not true of neomodern designs such as that for Hillel.
-Regarding header and sill width, staff notes that an amendment is not required if the standard states "should" rather than "shall."
-The Urban Design Section recommends approval of this amendment to allow all brick headers as running bond, and not to be defined at each window as shown on the elevations included in this DSP approval.
+Regarding header and sill width, the Planning Board notes that an amendment is not required if the standard states "should" rather than "shall."
+The Planning Board approved this amendment to allow all brick headers as running bond, and not to be defined at each window as shown on the elevations included in this DSP approval.